protolambda/eth2.0-ssz/specs/types/complex.md

 This limit is preset for two primary reasons:
 - Stable merkleization: there are no variable numbers in the hash-tree-root definition.
-- Strong garantuees on inputs: lists should never contain more elements than their limit was designed for.
+- Strong guarantees on inputs: lists should never contain more elements than their limit states it was designed for.

 #### Allocation